koolio29/Report-Generating-Tool/readme.md

 ## Getting Started
 The following instructions will help you to get the script up and running on your local machine.

 To run the script, Python 3.6 or greater is required.
 After cloning this repository, you will need to create a virtual environment.
-To create a virtual enviroment type in the following command (after opening the terminal in the directory where the repository is):
+To create a virtual enviroment type in the following command (after opening the terminal in the directory where the repository located):
 ```
 $ python3 -m venv venv
 ```